mac389/charylab/collections/_posts/2025-03-29-mucuna-pruriens.md

     B --> D["Unique & mentioning\n direct use of L-DOPA (n=688)"]
     C --> E["Unique & mentioning\n direct use of MP (n=25)"]
 ```

-__Data Acquisition.__ Author MC wrote custom software in R and Python to extract all comments and posts from the subreddit r/Parkinson’s from the start of the subreddit to January 2025.
-The software is available on GitHub at https://github.com/mac389/abortifacient_misinformation.git.

-__Data Preprocessing.__ We manually standardized comments, replacing brand names with generic names, expanded abbreviations, and corrected misspellings.
-We counted multiple identical posts by one user as one comment.

-__Data Analysis.__

-_Perception._  We manually labelled each comment for (1) mentioning MP, (2) mentioning L-DOPA, (3) if the experience was positive, negative, neither, or both.

-_Thematic Analysis._ We conducted two rounds of qualitative analysis to identify themes in the post and then group post and comments by theme.
 **Data Acquisition**.
 Author MC wrote custom software in R and Python to extract all comments and posts from the subreddit r/Parkinson’s from the start of the subreddit to January 2025.
 The software is available on <a href="https://github.com/mac389/abortifacient_misinformation" target="_blank">GitHub</a>.

 **Data Preprocessing**.
 We manually standardized comments, replacing brand names with generic names, expanded abbreviations, and corrected misspellings.
 We counted multiple identical posts by one user as one comment.